-MGL AND MBL BOARDS Board Remuneration Committee Board Risk Committee & Board Governance and Compliance Committee Oversees Macquarie Group's remuneration policies and practices, and makes recommendations to the Boards Discuss any relevant matters which may impact remuneration in a joint meeting with the Board Remuneration Committee
+Board Remuneration Committee Board Remuneration Committee Board Risk Committee & Board Governance and Compliance Committee Discuss any relevant matters which may impact remuneration in a joint meeting with the Board Remuneration Committee

 Strong Board oversight

 The MGL Board oversees Macquarie Group's remuneration framework.
 The MGL Board has a BRC whose objective is to assist the MGL Board and the Board of Macquarie Bank, a key operating subsidiary, with the Macquarie Group's remuneration policies and practices.
 The BRC currently comprises six independent Non Executive Directors (NEDs):